-Does the thought of SIDS keep you up at night?
-Do you find yourself hovering over your baby to check to see if they’re still breathing 9 trillion times a night?
+Does the thought and risk of SIDS keep you up at night?
+Do you find yourself hovering over your baby’s mouth to check if they’re still breathing 9 trillion times a night?

 Becoming a new parent is exciting, but it can also be scary.
-You start to worry about every little thing; their growth, jaundice, rashes, and of course, SIDS.
+You start to worry about every little thing and access all educational materials and safe sleep practices.
+You worry about their growth, medical reason for jaundice, rashes, and of course, SIDS.

-While there’s no 100% fool-proof way to prevent SIDS, there are some things you can do to help protect against it and other sleep-related infant deaths.
-From arranging an In-Home baby sleep Consultation for those who like to have clear and concise steps to follow or the tips we have detailed below.
+While there’s no 100% fool-proof way to prevent SIDS – (sudden unexpected infant death), there are some things you can do to help protect against it and other sleep-related infant deaths.
+From arranging an In-Home baby sleep Consultation for those who like to have clear and concise steps to follow to ensure a safe sleeping environment or tips, we have detailed them below.

-These 7 simple steps will help you to ensure safe sleep for your baby, so you can catch some Zzz’s too.
+These seven simple steps will help you to create a safe sleep environment and ensure safe sleep for your baby so that you too can catch some Zzz’s if room sharing.

 Back to Sleep

-When the “back to sleep” campaign was launched back in 1992, the number of SIDS cases reduced by over 50%.
-Placing your baby on their back helps prevent them from burying their face into the mattress and blocking their airways.
+When the “back to sleep” campaign was launched in 1992, the number of SIDS cases was reduced by over 50%.
+The health care provider found the safest position in the baby’s sleep area was by placing healthy babies on its back to help prevent them from burying their face into the mattress and blocking their airways.

-Supervised tummy time is important during the day, but you should never place your sleeping baby on their stomach or side.
-If they roll over on their own, though, you can leave them be.
+Supervised tummy time is important during the day to help to prevent accidental suffocation also flat spots on the back of their heads.
+Safe sleep recommendations state that you should never place your sleeping baby on their stomach or side.
+You can leave them be if they roll over on their own sleep space.

 Create an Empty, Separate Space